Architect behind luxury bag brand talks passion: "I was fascinated with crochet"

-Meet Omolade Kolade Mayowa: The Architect Building Nigeria's First Luxury Crochet Brand
+Meet Omobolade Kolade Mayowa: The Architect Building Nigeria's First Luxury Crochet Brand

-Omolade Kolade Mayowa is the face behind the crochet brand, Hooked By Lade, an online fashion brand that creates beautiful and colourful woven bags.
+Omobolade Kolade Mayowa is the face behind the crochet brand, Hooked By Lade, an online fashion house that creates beautiful and colourful woven bags.
 In a recent chat with Legit.ng's Kumashe Yaakugh, she talks about how her passion for crocheting and turning it into a thriving business.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!

-The 28-year-old architecture graduate of the Federal University of Technology Akure runs one of Nigeria's leading crochet brands that thrive on sustainable and environmentally friendly materials.
+The 28-year-old architecture graduate of the Federal University of Technology Akure runs one of Nigeria's leading crochet brands that thrive on sustainable and environmental-friendly materials.

 Displayed across her Instagram page and on her shopping website are photos and videos of unique and well-structured designs that command attention and are unarguably conversation starters.